Fields of service

-Designed from the ground up, Waterflow™ brings all, up-to-date water market information together, into a single app.
+Designed from the ground up, Waterflow™ brings all, up-to-date water market information together, into a single free app.
 It’s quick, intuitive, and simple.
 No more wading through complex water market reports.

 Waterflow™ was developed by Marsden Jacob Associates with funding by the Commonwealth Government’s Business Research and Innovation Initiative (BRII) to bring a new level of transparency and reliability to water market information.
 Learn more about BRII.